This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Mix Ingredients: In a large mixing bowl, combine the flour, salt, honey, olive oil, and water.
+- Mix the Ingredients: In a large mixing bowl, combine flour, salt, honey, olive oil, and water.
 Sprinkle the yeast over the water to dissolve.

-- Knead the Dough: Using a stand mixer with a paddle attachment, mix on medium speed until the dough starts to come together.
-Switch to the dough hook and continue kneading on medium speed for about 10 minutes, until the dough is smooth and elastic.
-(Alternatively, knead by hand until smooth and stretchy.)
+- Knead the Dough: If using a stand mixer, start with the paddle attachment and mix on medium speed until the dough begins to come together.
+Switch to the dough hook and knead on medium speed for about 10 minutes, until the dough is smooth and elastic.If kneading by hand, knead on a floured surface until the dough is smooth and stretchy.

 - Serve: Slice and enjoy your freshly baked bread!